Frequently Asked Questions Compensation Program

 Who approves the amount of my salary increase?

 The president, provost, vice presidents, deans, and department/program heads are responsible for increases in their areas.
-In the new Performance Development and Compensation Program, managers will actively partner with HR to ensure all compensation decisions are consistent with the established pay policies.
+In the new Performance Development and Compensation Program, managers will actively partner with the executive director of budgets and compensation to ensure all compensation decisions are consistent with the established pay policies.

 Are all positions market-priced?